haggj/real-time-threat-detection/README.md

   - what data is sent to the tcp socket?

 ## Using honeypot data to secure network: "How to prevent attacks?"
-- use hoeypot logs to configure firewall
+- User honeypot logs to configure firewall
   - protect ports 80 and 443
   - as fast as possible
   - delete rules if IP is not active anymore